ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 6. That's it, you can now start coding! \o/
 7. You can now proceed to [Workflow - Typical Development Workflow](#workflow---typical-development-workflow) for more information for contributing to the project.
    1. Feel free to check out the [package.json](#packagejson---provided-packagejson-scripts) section for more development information.
+   2. If you have any issues, please refer to the [Troubleshooting](#troubleshooting) section.

 ## Development